 Giving charity is a wise act socially and financially as well.
 The charitable contributions you make to approved funds, trusts, charitable institutions, notified temples, notified relief funds established by Central Government or State Government for promoting social cause, culture and arts, sports, welfare of the disabled, etc makes you eligible to claim a tax deduction.
-When you donate to relief funds like National Defense Fund, Prime Minister’s National Relief Fund, Prime Minister’s Armenia Earthquake Relief Fund, etc, you can claim the entire amount as tax deduction.
+When you donate to relief funds like National Sports Fund, National Cultural Fund, Prime Minister’s Armenia Earthquake Relief Fund, etc, you can claim the entire amount as tax deduction.
 However, qualifying amount of donations for other categories is subject to certain limits.

 8. Deduction under Section 80GG

 If you happen to be residing in a furnished or unfurnished rented accommodation and if you do not receive any house rent allowance, then Section 80GG holds very much relevance for you.
-Under this, you can show your monthly rent of either up to Rs 2000 per month or 25% of your total income; whichever is less, as a tax deduction.
+Under this, you can show your monthly rent of either up to Rs 5,000 per month or 25% of your total income or Actual rent less 10% of income; whichever is less, as a tax deduction.

 9. Deduction under Section 80GGA

 Those taxpayers who do not have earn income by way of Profits and Gains of business or profession are allowed to claim a deduction for the donation made towards promotion of scientific or social research or development projects of the government.
-The maximum limit of deduction has been set at Rs 10,000 wherein the donation must have been made by non-cash modes.
+The maximum limit of deduction has been set Rs 10,000 wherein the donation is made by cash, whereas there is no limit on deduction wherein the donation has been made by non-cash modes.